 The Marmot Catalyst is a case in point when it comes to value for the budget hiker, as it’s light on the wallet but heavy on the back.
 A frugal hiker can save money on this piece of gear to spend more on other necessities like a sleeping bag and backpack.

 Manufacturers realize that the entry cost of this passion is steep and provide economical options to fit any budget.
 With proper care and maintenance, the most affordable tent can last many seasons.

-    The Kelty Late Start 2 is a great example of an entry-level tent that provides great features for a fraction of the cost of the Hyperlite UltaMid.
+The Kelty Late Start 2 is an example of an entry-level tent that provides great features for a fraction of the cost of something like the Hyperlite UltaMid.
 On the other hand, the UltaMid gives the savvy, dedicated hiker what they have longed for on many arduous miles — a tent that weighs next to nothing and is durable and easy to set up.

 The value of a tent is really the ratio of enjoyment versus cost.
 All of the tents we tested have a high value when paired with the right user.
 Sit down, and write out a budget that not only includes how much you have in the bank but also indicates how dedicated you are to the sport.
 Plan to spend about a quarter to a third of your budget on a tent.

-    The true backcountry addicts — and those that just feel that hook sinking in their lip after their first adventure — you know that you will own more than one tent for your lifetime of outdoor adventuring.
+The true backcountry addicts — and those that feel the hook sinking in their lip after their first adventure — will almost certainly own more than one tent for their lifetime of outdoor adventuring.

-    Not all tents can handle every environment perfectly but are tailored to a range of conditions.
+Not all tents can handle every environment perfectly, but are instead tailored to a range of conditions.
 A good rule for gear is to start within your budget with a versatile option.
-Then as your passions grow, your gear will become more specific.
-This is a big purchase, but it is also exciting and will open up many new doors to the natural world.
+As your passions grow, your gear will become more specific.
+Purchasing the best backpacking tent for your needs is no small task, but it is also exciting and will open up many new doors to the natural world.

 How Much Does a Backpacking Tent Cost?